Kate Bush: 1994–2006: Motherhood, hiatus, and Aerial

-2007–2013: Fish People: Director's Cut and 50 Words for Snow
+2007–2013: Fish People, Director's Cut and 50 Words for Snow

 In 2007, Bush was asked to write a song for The Golden Compass soundtrack which made reference to the lead character, Lyra Belacqua.
-The song, "Lyra", was used in the closing credits of the film, reached number 187 in the UK Singles Chart and was nominated for the International Press Academy's Satellite Award for original song in a motion picture.
-According to Del Palmer, Bush was asked to compose the song on short notice and the project was completed in 10 days.
+The song, "Lyra", was played over the closing credits of the film.
+The single reached No 187 in the UK singles chart and was nominated for the International Press Academy's Satellite Award for original song in a motion picture.
+According to Del Palmer, Bush was asked to compose the song at short notice; the project was completed in 10 days.

-In May 2011, Bush released the album Director's Cut, comprising 11 reworked tracks from The Sensual World and The Red Shoes, recorded using analogue rather than digital equipment.
+In May 2011, Bush released Director's Cut, comprising 11 reworked tracks from The Sensual World and The Red Shoes, recorded using analogue rather than digital equipment.
 All the tracks have new lead vocals, drums, and instrumentation.
 Some were transposed to a lower key to accommodate her lowering voice.
-Three of the songs, including "This Woman's Work", have been completely rerecorded, with lyrics often changed in places.
+Three of the songs, including "This Woman's Work", have been completely rerecorded, often with lyrics changed in places.
 Bush described the album as a new project rather than a collection of remixes.
 It was the first album on her new label, Fish People, a division of EMI Records.
 In addition to Director's Cut in its single CD form, the album was released with a box-set that contains the albums The Sensual World and the analogue re-mastered The Red Shoes.
-It debuted at number two on the United Kingdom chart.
+It debuted at No 2 on the United Kingdom chart.

-Bush's next studio album, 50 Words for Snow, was released on 21 November 2011.
-It features high-profile cameo appearance of Elton John on the duet "Snowed in at Wheeler Street".
+Bush's tenth studio album, 50 Words for Snow, was released on 21 November 2011.
+It features the high-profile appearance of Elton John on the duet "Snowed in at Wheeler Street".
 The album contains seven new songs "set against a backdrop of falling snow", with a total running time of 65 minutes.
 The album's songs are built around Bush's quietly jazzy piano and Steve Gadd's drums, and use both sung and spoken word vocals in what Classic Rock critic Stephen Dalton calls "a ... supple and experimental affair, with a contemporary chamber pop sound grounded in crisp piano, minimal percussion and light-touch electronics ... billowing jazz-rock soundscapes, interwoven with fragmentary narratives delivered in a range of voices from shrill to Laurie Anderson-style cooing".
-Bassist Danny Thompson appears on the album, while the sixth track on the album, "50 Words for Snow", features the voice of Stephen Fry reciting a list of surreal words to describe snow.50 Words for Snow received general acclaim from music critics.
+Bassist Danny Thompson appears on the album, while the sixth track on the album, "50 Words for Snow", features the voice of Stephen Fry reciting a list of words to describe snow.

+50 Words for Snow received general acclaim from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 88, based on 26 reviews, which indicates "universal acclaim".
 At the 2012 Brit Awards she was nominated in the Best Female Artist category, and the album won the 2012 Best Album at the South Bank Arts Awards, and was also nominated for Best Album at the Ivor Novello Awards.